Client-side resources are resources processed by the client (opposite to server-side resources, processed by the server).

 qx://icon/fa fa-thumbs-up

-Before using font icons, make sure that you have told Lycia to use this font.
+Attention: Before using font icons, make sure that you have told Lycia to use this font.

-E.g., you can do it by adding this line to your user style sheet:
+For example, you can do it by adding this line to your user style sheet:

 @import url('https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css');

-With Jetty, default location for the public client-side resources and default context-path alias = public are specified in the file public.xml located at
+With Jetty, default location for the public client-side resources and default context-path alias public are specified in the file public.xml located at:

 With public.xml, you can use these references to a resource file: